A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Runtime Behavior

-Next, we consider the runtime performance of MAP inference in the applications of Sections \ref{sec:nodeclass} and \ref{sec:optimization}.
-Both applications were handled with the interface method, and in both applications, MAP inference posed greater computational challenges than model training.
-Table~\ref{tab:execution_time} reports execution times, along with the number of MAP atoms $\boldsymbol{M}$ and unobserved atoms $\boldsymbol{O}$.
+Next, we consider the runtime performance of inference in the applications of Sections \ref{sec:hawqs-combinatorial} and \ref{sec:gradopt}.
+Both were handled with the interface method, and in both applications, inference posed greater computational challenges than model training.
+Table~\ref{tab:merged_results} reports in the rows ``Multi-objective MAP'' and ``Multi-objective Numeric'' execution times, along with the the numbers of the different types of atoms that define the problem scenario.
+We observe that the continuous relaxation version of the problem is significantly faster to solve.
+This can be partly attributed to the more compact solution space (92 numerical variables, vs. 676 categorical ones), but is probably mostly due to faster convergence of gradient-based optimization than combinatorial search.

-Even though the size of the search space for the MAP problem (determined by the number of MAP atoms and the size of their state spaces) is comparable in these two problems, inference for the multi-objective optimization task takes significantly longer.
-This is mostly due to the presence of the unobserved atoms.
-The frequent re-sampling of values for these atoms comes at a significant computational cost.
+We next try to analyze the root causes of the very long computation time of $\sim$80 min. for inference in the multi-objective MAP problem.
+In particular, we aim to assess the contribution to this time that stems from the repeated re-sampling of the 23 unobserved atoms.
+For this we design a "Simplified MAP" version of the problem in which the observations $\eta_X(v)=\emph{true}$, where $\eta_X(v)$ then depends on the unobserved \emph{Pollution}$(v)$ atoms, are replaced with the direct conditions \emph{Pollution}$(v)$=\emph{low}.
+The solution space defined by the 676 MAP atoms is the same in both versions, as is the functional role that the integrated GNN model plays in the optimization task.
+We see that in the simplified MAP problem the time per restart is reduced to $\sim$21 sec., giving strong indication that sampling is the main computational bottleneck in the original problem.

+To complement the synthetic benchmarks above, we also evaluated our framework on a real-world dataset.
+Using the CiteSeer citation network in the node classification setting of Section~\ref{sec:nodeclass}, we measured the average wall-clock time required to complete MAP inference for a single train/test split.
+Our framework required approximately 70 minutes per split, compared to approximately 45 seconds per split for NeuPSL on the same data.
+Our approach performs MAP inference over a Likelihood Graph, whereas NeuPSL relies on a continuous relaxation solved via convex optimization, which scales considerably better with the size of the underlying graphical model.
+This difference highlights an important tradeoff: our framework offers greater flexibility and a more expressive relational representation (with accuracy improvements ranging from $4\%$ to almost $30\%$ on real-world datasets, see Table~\ref{tab:realworld}), at the cost of substantially higher inference time on larger, real-world graphs.

+Finally, we study how inference time and the Likelihood Graph scale with the size of the input graph, using the Ising model on square grids of increasing dimension $n$, from $16\times16$ (256 nodes) up to $128\times128$ (16384 nodes).
+It is worth noting here that, for this grid topology, the number of edges grows linearly with the number of nodes (each node being connected to at most its four grid neighbors), so that increasing $n$ does not introduce any change in graph density, only in overall size.
+Table~\ref{tab:ising_runtime} reports, for each grid size, the likelihood graph (L.G.) internal nodes, the construction time, and the average MAP search time per restart; All quantities grow with $n$, but the growth remains close to linear in the number of nodes, demonstrating much better actual scaling behavior than the worst case described in Section~\ref{sec:likgraph} was described.